alexKleider/phInfo/README.md

 repository.)
 You could probably simply run the same commands individually with only minor modification.

-The following command (the first of two times that we'll be using the `curl` command) has been tested and is known to  work on the `Raspberry Pi`.
+The following (first `curl`) command upgrades `raspbian` components.
 (It's best to use copy and past):

         curl https://raw.githubusercontent.com/alexKleider/phInfo/master/pi-upgrade.sh | bash -s

-The command you just ran ends with a reboot (necessary in order to implement the new kernel) so wait for a few minutes for the boot process to complete before logging back on.
+The above command ends with a reboot (necessary in order to implement the new kernel) so wait for a few minutes for the boot process to complete before logging back on.